Of interest in our local water world for Aucklander’s, the Hauraki Gulf news going to impact our lives in many ways.

 Blue Whale Sightings in the Hauraki Gulf

-This is the news that gives us more urgent reason to find and put to practice ways to improve the water quality and clean up the Hauraki Gulf.
+This is the news that gives us more urgent reasons to find and put to practice ways to improve the water quality and clean up the Hauraki Gulf.
 We need to keep these waters clean and healthy for all of the marine life that comes in to visit and lives around the Islands of the Hauraki Gulf.
 This is the second year running these huge animals have been spotted in the Gulf and they may become regular visitors each year.
 You can read about their visit Here

 At Last, there may be Research into how Whale Watching may affect the Whales